Marieke Schouwstra, ILLC, University of Amsterdam

 My research

 Humans use complex expressions to convey complex meanings, a trait that is unique to our species.
 I am interested in how complex meaning is best characterised, and how it came about.
+I study this by observing what happens when languages are created anew, in laboratory experiments in which participants communicate in novel ways, and I combine this experimental approach with computational models and data from existing languages.

 Starting froms scratch: improvisation